Tshimanga/cdk-with-poetry-example/README.md

 $ cdk synth
 ```

-To add additional dependencies, for example other CDK libraries, just add
+To add additional dependencies, for example other CDK libraries, just run
-them to your `setup.py` file and rerun the `pip install -r requirements.txt`
-command.
+`poetry add [dependency-name]` like for any other Poetry project.

 ## Useful commands